Srivijayaraghav-S/Srivijayaraghav-S/README.md

 - 👋 Hi, I’m @Srivijayaraghav-S
 - 👀 I’m interested in coding and web development.
-- 🌱 I’m currently learning Python, R and C/C++
+- 🌱 I’m currently learning Python, R and C/C++.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Srivijayaraghav-S/Srivijayaraghav-S is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.